Japanese tissue

-Japanese tissue is a thin, strong paper made from vegetable fibers.
+Japanese tissue, colloquially known by the misnomer rice paper, is a thin, strong paper made from vegetable fibers.
 Japanese tissue may be made from one of three plants, the kōzo plant (Broussonetia papyrifera, paper mulberry tree), the mitsumata (Edgeworthia chrysantha) shrub and the gampi tree (Diplomorpha sikokiana).
 The long, strong fibers of the kōzo plant produce very strong, dimensionally stable papers, and are the most commonly used fibers in the making of Japanese paper (washi).
 Tissue made from kōzo, or kōzogami (楮紙), comes in varying thicknesses and colors, and is an ideal paper to use in the mending of books.
 The majority of mending tissues are made from kōzo fibers, though mitsumata and gampi papers also are used.
-Japanese tissue is also an ideal material for kites and airplanes models covering.
+Japanese tissue is also an ideal material for kites and the covering of airplane models.

 Forms

 The kōzo plant is used in the manufacture of the following papers:

 The gampi plant is used in the manufacture of the following papers:

 The mitsumata plant is used in the manufacture of the following papers: